cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/SimEntity.rst

    :param tag: An user-defined number representing the type of event.
    :return: true if the event was sent, false if the simulation was not started yet

+schedule
+^^^^^^^^

+.. java:method::  boolean schedule(int tag, Object data)
+   :outertype: SimEntity

+   Sends an event from the entity to itself with \ **no**\  delay.

+   :param tag: An user-defined number representing the type of event.
+   :param data: The data to be sent with the event.
+   :return: true if the event was sent, false if the simulation was not started yet

 setName
 ^^^^^^^